 - Activities centred around reading domains.

-Children participating in RWI Phonics (foundation stage and lower KS1) will take home three reading books.
-The first book will be a RWI reading bag book, which reinforces children’s learning of phonics at the appropriate level, helping them to make even faster progress.
-The second book will provide an element of challenge and will require some support for children to access.
-The last book will be chosen by each child and develop a love of reading.
+Children participating in RWI Phonics (foundation stage and lower KS1) will take home two reading books.
+The first book will be a RWI reading bag book, which reinforces children’s learning of phonics at the appropriate level, helping them to make even faster progress and the second book will be chosen by each child from the class library and develop a love of reading.

 Children accessing Accelerated Reader have unlimited access to the school library as well as access to myON.
 MyON is a personalised digit library linked directly to each child’s reading age and book level and gives them access to over 6,000 texts.
 MyOn can be accessed using the link below.